etherealsheep/pp4-network-blog/README.md

 * This feature is present on all the pages/sections and is fixed to the top.
 * The header section has a fully responsive navigation bar which consists of the logo, located on the left-hand side.
-* The navigation buttons for Home, About Me, Sign Up, Login (located left-hand side after the logo) and a Search bar (located on the right-hand side).
+* The navigation buttons for Home, Sign Up, Login, About Me and a Search bar (located on the right-hand side).
 * Style has been applied to the logo and buttons on the left-hand side so the user is able to hover over these to signify that the links can be clicked.
 * The Search bar has placeholder text to indicate to the user that they can enter text in the box provided.
 * Style has also been applied to the search button next to the input box to indicate to the user that this has been selected and can be clicked.